 Hepatitis A is a contagious, acute (new) liver disease that, unlike hepatitis B and C, does not become chronic (long-term).
 Hepatitis A is a virus and its infections can be mild and last a few weeks, or severe and last several months.
 People with hepatitis A are typically cured of the virus without treatment and often only need proper rest and fluid intake.

 According to the Centers for Disease Control and Prevention (CDC), hepatitis A transmission is decreasing in the United States.
 Getting tested is important if you have traveled or have lived in locations like Mexico, Eastern Europe, Africa, Central or South America, or certain parts of Asia where hepatitis A is prevalent.
 To prevent infection, the hepatitis A vaccine can safely and effectively reduce your risk of transmission.

 The hepatitis A virus can be contracted or spread when a person ingests infected fecal matter through contact with objects, food or drinks that carry the virus even in microscopic amounts.
 Hepatitis A can also be transmitted during oral-anal sexual contact with an infected person.
 Since symptoms are often mild or not apparent, a person can transmit the virus to others up to two weeks before symptoms appear.

 Although not always present, hepatitis A symptoms include fever, fatigue, loss of appetite, nausea, vomiting, abdominal pain, dark urine, clay-colored bowel movements, joint pain and jaundice (a yellowing of the skin or eyes).
 If present, symptoms usually appear as early as several days or two to six weeks post-exposure.
 Acute hepatitis A symptoms usually last less than two months, but can last up to six months.

-Our doctors recommend our FDA-approved Hepatitis A Antibody test.
+Our doctors recommend our FDA-cleared Hepatitis A Antibody test.
 This blood test searches for antibodies to the Hepatitis A virus.
 Order your test online or contact one of our certified health specialists by phone at 1-800-456-2323 or via our live chat feature.
 Visit one of our 4,500+ conveniently-located testing centers nationwide to get tested.
 No undressing or swabbing is necessary and testing only takes a few minutes.
 Your test results are emailed to you within 1-2 business days.